$t$-Structures with Grothendieck hearts via functor categories: Introduction

-A particular setting where the assumption of Theorem~\ref{thm.Groth.heart-for-definable-coaisle-intro} are met is when $\mcD$ is compactly generated and the $t$-structure $\mathbf{t}=(\mcU,\mcV)$ is such that $\mcV$ is a definable subcategory of $\mcD$.
-The special case where $\mathbf{t}$ is a semiorthogonal decomposition was thoroughly studied in~\cite{K,K-cohq} and, in particular, such decompositions $\mathbf{t}$ were classified in terms of certain (so called exact) ideals of the subcategory of all compact objects in $\mcD$ and it was proved that they give rise to recollements in the sense of~\cite[\S1.4]{BBD}.
+The special case where $\mathbf{t}$ is a semiorthogonal decomposition was also thoroughly studied in~\cite{K,K-cohq} and, in particular, such decompositions $\mathbf{t}$ were classified in terms of certain (so called exact) ideals of the subcategory of all compact objects in $\mcD$ and it was proved that they give rise to recollements in the sense of~\cite[\S1.4]{BBD}.
 In Theorems~\ref{thm.classification definable} and~\ref{thm.definable-have-adjacent-cotstr}, we establish a completely analogous classification of all $t$-structures with definable co-aisle and show that they possess right adjacent co-$t$-structures.
 The latter is an analogy of recollements in the context of $t$-structures (as explained e.g.\ in the introduction of~\cite{StPo}).

 \begin{thm} Let $\mcD$ be a compactly generated triangulated subcategory.
 Then there is a bijective correspondence between \begin{enumerate} \item the $t$-structures $\mathbf{t}=(\mcU,\mcV)$ in $\mcD$ with $\mcV$ definable, and \item suspended two-sided ideals $\mcI\subseteq\mcD^c$, i.e.\ ideals which satisfy $\mcI[1]\subseteq\mcI=\mcI^2$ and are saturated (see Definition~\ref{def.suspended ideal}). \end{enumerate} Moreover, any $t$-structure as in~\emph{(1)} admits a right adjacent co-$t$-structure $(\mcV,\mcW)$. \end{thm}